2014 Aegean Sea earthquake

 An earthquake occurred in the northern Aegean Sea between Greece and Turkey on May 24, 2014.
-It had a moment magnitude of 6.9 and a maximum Mercalli intensity of VIII (Severe).
+It had a moment magnitude of 6.9 and a maximum Mercalli intensity of IX (Violent).
 Serious damage was reported on the Turkish island of Imbros and the cities of Edirne and Çanakkale, as well as on the Greek island of Lemnos.
 The earthquake was felt in Bulgaria and southern Romania.
 Several aftershocks followed the main shock, the strongest measuring 5.3 M_{L}.
 This aftershock struck the Gulf of Saros at 12:31 local time.

 Tectonic setting

 The northern part of the Aegean Sea shows a transition from the strike-slip tectonics associated with the North Anatolian Fault (NAF) to the extensional tectonics that characterise the area north of the Hellenic arc.
 The location of this earthquake is on the westward continuation of the NAF on the boundary between the Anatolian plate and the Eurasian plate.
 Other earthquakes on this part of the NAF include an M6.6 event in 1975 and an M5.7 event in 2003.